Our World Gallery is now open, offering an exciting new redisplay of our Anthropology collections.

 New gallery spaces

-- The central gallery space will be transformed, re-introducing daylight and recapturing the spirit of the original building.
-The gallery will house thousands of objects, many not seen by the public for many years.
+- The central gallery space has been transformed, re-introducing daylight and recapturing the spirit of the original building.
+The gallery houses thousands of objects, many not seen by the public for many years.

-- The project will also tell the story of Frederick Horniman's inspirational founding vision, his early collections and his gift of the Museum and Gardens.
+- The project also tells the story of Frederick Horniman's inspirational founding vision, his early collections and his gift of the Museum and Gardens.

-- These transformed displays of our existing collection will be complemented by a vibrant new Studio space.
+- These transformed displays of our existing collection will be complemented by a vibrant new Studio space opening in Autumn 2018.
 Artists, scientists and creative thinkers will work with visitors and communities, responding to both the collection and global issues.

 The novelty, ambition and scope of the project will attract visitors from a great diversity of backgrounds and offer exciting opportunities for everyone to learn and share new ideas.